Custom-Elements/ui-stat-value/README.md

 If true, show a trendline

+### showChange

+If false, hide the change indicators, defaults to `true`

+### absoluteChange

+If true, show the change as an absolute value rather than a percentage, defaults to `false`

 ## ui-stats-number

 The Number tile is focused on the display of a metric that can be represented by a single number, along with associated secondary metrics, such as a comparison to the previous value or a sparkline.
 For example: